ngl4/formation_journey/AlgoMarathon/Arrays/PairLearning/README.md

 - It was a great session to get to know Fellow Richard and his interest in software engineering (ie, ML, AI) to have a chat besides just going through this problem.
 - Shared `visualizations` tip that I have learned from Mentor Jenny with Richard which also reminds me what I need to do to help myself to remember concepts I have learned well.

+## Nancy Jih Kousholt (06/06/22)
+- Using `Hashset` to solve the problem.

+**Reflection & Takeways**
+- `Conceptualize` how the problem would look like in terms of the connection of each seen dogs in the problem.
+It seems to be similar to a Graph-like connection.
+- Nancy asked good `edge cases` questions when approaching the problem.
+- It is great to see how Nancy has looked at the problem differently and to learn about her thought process.
+It was a great session since we got the chance to analyze and talk through the `why` behind our engineering decisions.